EvSecDev/SCMP/README.md

 ### Reason for a separate SSH server (the Deployer)

 You might be asking yourself, "Why is there a custom SSH server for this program?
-I already have an OpenSSH server".
+I already have an SSH server".
 That is a good question, and if you don't care to read why, the controller fully supports a regular SSH server and you can ignore the Deployer program altogether.

 But as for why, I wanted extra security measures around this program that can read and write to almost everything on a given system.